 Henry Miller’s FAMOUS Cobalt Blue Robe $9,999

 He wore this robe until the last days of his life.
-He gave it to me just before he went to Heaven w/ the Angels.
+He gave it to me just before he went to Heaven with the angels.
 When I wrote my best-seller, Secrets of Seduction, I would wear this memorable robe around my shoulders & gaze upon the picture that sits above my computer of Henry & the roses for inspiration.

 During the final four years of his life, Henry Miller wrote over 1,500 love letters (over 4,000 pages!) to his muse, a beautiful Native American actress named Brenda Venus.
 Originally published by Morrow in 1986 – six years after Miller’s death – the voluminous correspondence was edited into an approximately 200-page book, with commentary by Venus.
 When it came out, the book received rave reviews, including a sensitive, insightful analysis by Noel Young in the Los Angeles Times.

 Here is an excerpt: